-COHELD BY THE UNITED STATES ACPREME COURT.
+UPHELD BY THE UNITED STATES SUPREME COURT.

-Statute Within the Competency of the Louisiana Legislature and Rattronds-Must Purnish Sep-Whites nunte Cars for
+Statute Within the Competency of the Louisiana Legislature and Railronds-Must Farnish Sepnrate Cars for Whites and Blacks.

-Court today in an opinion read by Justice Brown, sustained the constitutionality of the law in Louisiana requiring the railroads of that State to provide separate cars for white and colored passengers.
-There was no toteratate, commerce feature in the care for the railroad upon which the includent occurred passengers.
-There was no toteratate, commerce feature in the care for the railroad upon which the includent occurred passengers.
-There was no toteratate, commerce feature in the care for the railroad was not as operated wholly agrees of many of the State.
-The laws of Congress, and of many of the States and the laws of Congress, and of many of the States.
-The judge schools for children of two races and other similar laws, the statute in question was within competency of the state states and other similar laws, the statute in question was within competency of the state of the laws of Congress, and of the results of the states of the states of the states of the states of the second of the Supreme Court of State upon the states of the State of the State.
-The judge of the states of the second of the second distance of the second of the the land had right to regulate the enjoyment of civil rights upon the basis of race.
-It would be just as reasonable and proper, he said, for states to be furnished for Catholic and Protestants, or for descendants of those of Teutonic race and those of Latin race.
+Washington, May 18.-The Supreme Court today in an opinion read by Justice Brown, sustained the constitutionality of the law in Louisiana requiring the railroads of that State to provide separate cars for white and colored passengers.
+There was no interstate, commerce feature in the case for the railroad upon which the incident occurred giving rise to case-Plessey vs. Ferguson-East Louisiana railroad, was and is operated wholly within the State, to the laws of Congress, and of many of the laws of Congress, and of many of states requiring establishment of separate schools for children of two races and other similar laws, the statute in question was within competency of Louisiana Legislature, exercising the police power of the State.
+The judgment of the Supreme Court of State states requiring establishment of separate schools for children of two races and other similar laws, the statute in question was within competency of Louisiana Legislature, exercising the police power of the State.
+The judgment of the Supreme Court of State upholding law was therefore upheld.
+Mr. Justice Harlan announced a very vigorous dissent saying that he saw nothing but mischief in all such laws.
+In his view of the case, no power in the land had right to regulate the enjoyment of civil rights upon the basis of race.
+It would be just as reasonable and proper, he said, for states to pass laws requiring separate cars to be furnished for Catholic and Protestants, or for descendants of tose of Teutonic race and those of Latin race.

-Are You Une

-Of those unhappy people who are suffered any of Mr. Price will not be feeling with wear nerves, starting at the follows attention of the conditions of the conditions
+Are You One Of those unhappy people who are suffering with weak nerves, starting at

-There are the usual nurseekers here.
-They have New Orleans and from of the State.
-Some of then fully in the interest of thou in the last figure, Same of them others proughly who are office who did not become the administration until certain that Governor Fecontinued in the chair.
+There are the usual nuseekers here.
+They hav New Orleans and from oil the State.
+Some of them fully in the interest of it tion in the last light, to others probably who are office who did not become the administration until certain that Governor Fo continued in the chair.

-Senator Romain and office uembers of the Lea of the gentlemen from the noted against go betting the senate of the least of the participated in the corden to the inauguration crnor.
-That was all very way, but it is to be quest the action of the registrated the Old Fellowing will dovetail with I yesterday.
+Senator Romain and other uembers of the Lea of the gentlemen from the voted against the Lean ware on the platform a participated in the cerdent to the imaguration ernor.
+That was all very way, but it is to be quest the action of the represaitended the Old Fellowing will dovetail with the yesterday.